ApeWorX/apegenius/README.md

 ### 3. Override [instructions](https://github.com/ApeWorX/ape-genius/blob/main/bot.py#L108) and [owner id](https://github.com/ApeWorX/ape-genius/blob/main/bot.py#L63) to fit your usage.

-- You can find your owner id with https://t.me/username_to_id_bot
+- You can find your owner id at https://t.me/username_to_id_bot

 ### 4. Run or deploy to cloud